markokole/hadoop3-on-aws/README.md

 ### Prerequisities on AWS
 * key pair
+* security group
-* security group - open all traffic for all instances in the same subnet and security group, open port 9870 for Namenode Web Interface
+  * open all traffic for all instances in the same subnet and security group
-** vvv
+  * open port 9870 for Namenode Web Interface
 * subnet

 ## Times